ysyk2021/the-intersection-of-ai-and-writing-a-guide-to-improving-your-writing-skills-with-machine-learning/src/chapter-2-2.md

 * Topic modeling
 * Language translation and adaptation

 By understanding the different types of machine learning techniques and their applications, writers can leverage this technology effectively to improve their writing skills.
-In the next chapter, we will explore the writing analysis tools and platforms that are enabled with machine learning technology and how they can be used to enhance writing quality.